johtela/litscript/index.md

     <img src="images/knuth-tshirt-show.jpg"/>
 </a>

 _LiTScript_ is a web toolkit inspired by [literate programming][].
-It can create both static and dynamic sites, although it mainly functions as static site generator and build tool.
+It creates both static and dynamic web sites as well as plain markdown files, depending on your needs.

-In addition to building your web site or frontend library _LiTScript_ produces also developer documentation.
-The fundamental idea of literate programming is that you you document your code as you're writing it. _LiTScript_ then generates live technical documentation for your project.
+The fundamental idea of literate programming is that you you document your code as you're writing it. _LiTScript_ then generates live technical documentation for your web apps or frontend libraries.

+You can also use _LiTScript_ as a build tool and static site generator.
+It streamlines web development by extracting content from multiple sources.

 This web site is generated from the [source][] of the _LiTScript_ project.
-It showcases what you can build with it.
+It showcases what you can do with it.

 </section>
 <section>